-Maternity pay: employees on maternity leave who meet the eligibility requirements are entitled to statutory maternity pay which is pay of up to 90% of the employee's salary for the first six weeks of maternity leave and a maximum of £102.80 per week for the next 20 weeks.
+Employees on maternity leave who meet the eligibility requirements are entitled to statutory maternity pay which is pay of up to 90% of the employee's salary for the first six weeks of maternity leave and a maximum of £108.85 per week (increasing to £112.75 on 1 April 2007) for the next 33 weeks.
 A high percentage of this payment is recoverable by the employer out of his National Insurance contributions.